How to Apply

 Application DeadlinesThe Foundation accepts grant requests throughout the year.
 We encourage you to submit before the deadlines listed below.

-- February 1 – Requests received by February 1 will be considered at the April meeting of our Board of Trustees.
+- February 1 – Requests received by the first business day on or after February 1 will be considered at the April meeting of our Board of Trustees.

-- August 15 – Requests received by August 15 will be considered at the November meeting of our Board of Trustees.
+- August 15 – Requests received by the first business day on or after August 15 will be considered at the November meeting of our Board of Trustees.

 - Review our eligibility requirements (above), grantmaking guidelines and our program interests in Education or Arts & Culture.
 We encourage you to submit an informal inquiry to firstname.lastname@example.org to determine if you should apply for a grant.

-You will be asked to enter your organization’s EIN, complete a short eligibility quiz, and upload the following materials as a single PDF:
+After logging in, you will be asked to enter your organization’s tax ID number and complete a short eligibility quiz.
+If you are eligible to apply for a grant, you will proceed to an application form that requests contact information and the following materials uploaded as a single PDF:

-- Grant request letter that briefly describes your organization (its mission, history and programs) and the proposed project, including the challenge it addresses, project goals and/or expected outcomes.
+- Grant request letter that briefly describes your organization (its mission, history, programs and population served) and the proposed project, including the challenge it addresses, project goals and/or expected outcomes.
 The letter should be on letterhead, dated, signed by your organization’s leadership, and addressed to P. Russell Hardin, President of the Woodruff, Whitehead and Evans Foundations.

 - Itemized project budget, including all major categories of expense.
 If personnel expense is part of your project budget, please indicate the number of staff.